xtrinch/jwt-express-react-example/README.md

 A two part example application with a frontend and backend.

-See it in action: http://jwt-express-react-example.trina.si/
+Try it out at: http://jwt-express-react-example.trina.si/

 ## Functionality